Colonial-Dev/VEX-21417B/extras/RPi_Wireless_Link.md

 While this would obviously be very illegal at a competition, it's a massive boon to programming everywhere else, and it can be had for $50 or less.
 If you're interested, read on!

 ![An example RPi setup.](../media/rpi_example.jpg)
-*My original implementation, using a Pi 3B+ with a 5000mAh power bank.
-Yes, it is velcroed to a license plate.*
+*My original implementation, using a Pi 3B+ with a 5000mAh power bank.*

 ## Supplies